 Written by Andrea Strang, Certified Gentle Sleep Coach, Postpartum Doula, and owner of KinderSleep.

-One of the most common things I hear from parents is 12-things-you-are-doing-right-as-a-new-parentthat they feel like they are “doing it wrong”.
+One of the most common things I hear from parents is that they feel like they are “doing it wrong”.
 There is nothing that can adequately prepare you for the journey into parenthood.
 You may find yourselves feeling overtired and overwhelmed, on the one hand, and amazed and overjoyed on the other.

 Along the way, you discover ways of coping and managing on a day to day basis.
 Unfortunately, you may start to question these strategies and skills when all the unsolicited advice starts flowing in from the internet, books, family and friends–practically everyone you come in contact with it seems!
 It seems like everyone has an opinion on what you should and should not be doing with your newborn.
 All these various, and at times, conflicting opinions can make you feel like you are doing things wrong or that you are creating habits that will be impossible to break later on.